gerhynes/aws-notes/certified-developer-associate/README.md

 Logs are delivered as log files with each file consisting of log records.
 Records are newline-delimited.
 Each record's attributes, such as date and time or status codes, are space-delimited.
 A single target bucket can be used for many source buckets.
 These are separated using prefixes in the target bucket.

 Access logging provides detailed information about the requests made to the source bucket.
 They are helpful for security functions and access audits.
 You need to manage the lifecycle and deletion of the log files.

+### S3 Requester Pays
+In general, bucket owners pay for all S3 storage and data transfer costs associated with their bucket.
+A bucket owner, however, can configure a bucket to be a Requester Pays bucket.
+With Requester Pays, the requester instead of the bucket owner pays the cost of the request and the data download from the bucket.
+The bucket owner always pays the cost of storing data.

+Requester Pays is a bucket configuration.
+It cannot be set per object.
+The feature doesn't work with static website hosting or BitTorrent.
+The "requester" needs to be an authenticated AWS identity.
+Unauthenticated access is not support because S3 needs to allocate billing to an identity.

+### S3 Object Lock
+You can use S3 Object Lock to store objects using a write-once-read-many (WORM) model (no deletes or overwrites).
+It can help to prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.

+You can use S3 Object Lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.

+Object lock can be enabled for new buckets.
+AWS support is required to add it to existing buckets.

+Object Lock requires versioning to be enabled.
+Individual versions are locked.
+You cannot suspend Object Lock.

+Object Lock manages object retention through two ways:
+1. Retention Periods
+2. Legal Holds.

+An object version can have both of these, one or the other, or none.

+A bucket can have default Object Lock settings.

+When you create the Object Lock you specify the retention period in days and/or years.
+A one year retention period will expire one year from when it is applied, not from when the object was created.

+If you set a retention period using Compliance Mode then the object version cannot be adjusted, deleted, or overwritten.
+The retention period cannot be shortened and the retention mode cannot be adjusted, even by the account root user, until the retention expires.

+Governance Mode is a less strict version.
+Special permissions can be granted allowing lock settings to be adjusted.
+The permission `s3:BypassGovernanceRetention` and header `x-amz-bypass-governance-retention:true` (the default in the console UI) can bypass the governance mode of retention.

+With S3 Object Lock Legal Hold, you don't set a retention period at all.
+On an object version, you set a legal hold to ON or OFF.
+No deletions or changes are allowed until this hold is removed.
+The permission `s3:PutObjectLegalHold` is required to add or remove the hold.